Tranlinh15/Tranlinh15/README.md

   <h3 align="center">From Vietnam 🇻🇳 </h3>
 </p>

-> ✍ I am a third-years student in the Electronic Physics Engineering and Informatics program within the Faculty of Physics - Engineering Physics at the University of Science, Vietnam National University Ho Chi Minh City  [HCMUS](https://hcmus.edu.vn/).
+> ✍ I am a third-years student in the Electronic Physics Technology and Informatics program within the Faculty of Physics - Engineering Physics at the University of Science, Vietnam National University Ho Chi Minh City  [HCMUS](https://hcmus.edu.vn/).
 Seeking roles in electronics, computer science, semiconductor technology, or broader STEM fields, in a dynamic and innovative environment for continuous growth.

 ## 📫 How to reach me: